marceldbo/Domoticz-Indevolt-plugin/README.md

 - Configure the plugin with a name and ip-address.
 - New devices should be visible under Switches, Temperature and Utility and in the `Devices tab`.

-For convenience, I have also generated and included an icon to be used with the newly created device.
+For convenience, I have also generated and included an icon to be used with the newly created devices.
 This can be installed by uploading the `Indevolt stack.zip` file in the custom icons section in the Domoticz GUI and updating the device.